 Note.
-If there have been significant changes in your assets and liabilities for the period that began 5 years prior to your expatriation or termination of residency and ended on the date that you file Form 8854, you must attach a statement explaining the changes.
+If there have been significant changes in your assets and liabilities for the period that began 5 years prior to your expatriation and ended on the date that you file Form 8854, you must attach a statement explaining the changes.
 Also, attach a similar statement if you expect significant changes in the 10-year period after expatriation or termination of residency.